WidadFjrY/wa-bot/README.md

 - If running it for the first time, scan the barcode using the WhatsApp app on your mobile device.

 - And boom, the WhatsApp bot is ready to be used!

+Notes : If you would to use Instagram downloader, before that add your instagram cookie in environment variable on your operating system, with variable INSTAGRAM_COOKIE
 ## Documentation
 Once you have successfully logged in using the QR code, you can send chats to that phone number.